ethan0905/Starton_hackathon_2022/README.md

 ## ✅ Solution
 #### How did you resolve this issue?
-→ We decided to solve this issue, by creating an easy to use and decentralized payement protocol service that protect the 2 users during transaction.
+→ We decided to solve this issue, by creating an easy to use and decentralized payement protocol service that protect the 2 users during transaction (service-for-money).
 → For each mission, we create a unique smart contract that is not editable and non replicable.
 → We store the documents on decentralised database (IPFS).